MohitNodeJS/JWT-Token/README.md

 ## Package Explanation
 * ####  Express Framework:
-  fast, assertive, essential and moderate web framework of Node.js
+  Fast, assertive, essential and moderate web framework of Node.js

 * #### Mongoose :
   Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose supports both promises and callbacks.